AI For Furnace No-Heat Calls

 Can this help after-hours furnace repair calls?

 Yes.
-It captures the heating problem, household impact, access, property type, equipment context if known, and deadline pressure before staff decide the next step.
+It captures the heating problem, household impact, access, property type, equipment context if known, photos, deadline pressure, and callback window before staff decide the next step.

 Does it decide whether to dispatch an HVAC tech?